 TSA also announced they will be installing acrylic barriers and associated equipment at checkpoints in 37 priority airports nationwide, with wider rollout this fall.

 Christopherson Named No. 1 Woman-Owned Company

 We are honored to have been ranked No. 1 on Colorado Biz Magazine’s list of Top 100 Woman-Owned Companies in 2020.

 Need a Good News Break?

-The information here is up-to-date as of July 14, 2020 and is provided for general information purposes only.
+The information here is up-to-date as of August 25, 2020 and is provided for general information purposes only.
 It should not be construed as legal advice.
 Christopherson does not provide recommendations on the prudence of travel to an affected location.
 We do seek to provide pertinent information, allowing organizations and travelers to make informed decisions regarding travel.